Palat scores twice, Lightning beat Bruins to lead series 3-1

 Playing without injured captain Steven Stamkos, the Lightning haven't missed a beat.
 After they got swept in stunning fashion out of the first round of the 2019 playoffs when the Bruins went to the Stanley Cup final, they look ready to take another big step forward.

-NOTES: Tampa Bay stuck with the same lineup as Games 2 and 3, which meant using seven defencemen and 11 forwards. ...
-Boston went back to the traditional 12 forwards and six defencemen lineup, with Karson Kuhlman and Connor Clifton replacing Jeremy Lauzon and John Moore.
+NOTES: Tampa Bay stuck with the same lineup as Games 2 and 3, which meant using seven defensemen and 11 forwards. ...
+Boston went back to the traditional 12 forwards and six defensemen lineup, with Karson Kuhlman and Connor Clifton replacing Jeremy Lauzon and John Moore.

 UP NEXT